DinoHub-SubT/dsta_deploy/docs/azure-terraform-setup.md

 - If you have issues pinging the VMs, please check your VPN connection.
 - If you have issues ssh into the VMs, please see the `Issues` title below.
+- You might be asked `Enter passphrase for key '~/.ssh/subt.d/azure_vm_rsa'`, this is a passphrase you entered during the `subt cloud ansible localhost install-localhost.yaml -p` install.

 **Check SSH Connection To All Virtual Machines**